tetratecx/tsb-aws-eks/README.md

 - WIP

 These files are part of this repo's `.gitignore` configuration.
-AWS credentials are not stored in this repo, but a dedicated profile defined in `env.json` (default `tetrate-aws-tsb-poc`) for `~/.aws/config` is used for this.
+AWS credentials are not stored in this repo, but a dedicated profile defined in [env_aws.json](env_aws.json) (default `tetrate-aws-tsb-poc`) for `~/.aws/config` is used for this.
+There is a makefile target to login with this profile, asking for your credentials.